Overview on Excel Font and Fill Color Change

 Okay, now let’s create the rule.
 I want to change the color of some text, say the text is “Color Indicator”, it is set in cell C5.
 Now create a Conditional Formatting rule in cell C5 in the following ways:

 - Now in the Home ribbon, click on the Conditional Formatting drop-down, from the drop-down list, click on the New Rule option, New Formatting Rule dialog box appears,

 - From Select a Rule Type window select Use a formula to determine which cells to format option.

-- In the Format values where this formula is true field, type this formula: =$C$1=”Red” and then click on the Format button, Format Cells dialog box appears with Font tab activated.
-Click on the Color drop down, color palette appears, choose Red color in the color palette,
+- In the Format values where this formula is true field, type this formula: =$C$1=”Red” and then click on the Format button, Format Cells dialog box appears with the Font tab activated.
+Click on the Color drop-down, color palette appears, choose Red color in the color palette,

 - Then click OK, Format Cells dialog box disappears, again click OK, New Formatting Rule dialog box also disappears.
-We’re done for the Red color.
+We’re done with the Red color.

 - Create formatting formula for Green color in the same way.